 3. How to save time and cost for contracts.

-Depending on the complexity of the document, the time will differ.
+When you get into the contracting process, depending on the complexity of the document, the time will differ.
 The larger the document the bigger the completion time.
 On average, businesses take approximately 20-30 days to create, negotiate, and finalize a contract with the average cost of 50,000$, 21,000$, and 7,000$ for complex, middle, and simple contracts respectively.
 However, if you automate your document creation process, you can speed up negotiation cycles, reduce abandoned deals, and cut operating costs.
 We have provided some concrete figures in our infographic.

 Let us make a quick calculation.
 You are negotiating with your customer a deal worth 54,000$.

-As the table above shows, you can save valuable resources and increase revenue just by changing from manual to automated document creation and negotiation workflows
+As the table above shows, you can save valuable resources and increase revenue just by changing from manual to automated document creation and negotiation workflows.

 The higher number of documents you have, the more errors may occur from difficulties in document management.
 Here we have mentioned the most common types of business documents used in Salesforce: proposals, statements of work, quotes, contracts, and invoices.
 We have also covered the pros and cons of managing contracts on Salesforce and document automation solutions.